Adria Tennor

 Adria Tennor is an American actress, writer, and director.
 She is best known for her work in the film The Artist (2011), as well as the television series Greek, Mad Men, and Mad Dogs.

 Life and career

-Adria was born in Royal Oak, Michigan.
-She graduated from New York University Tisch School of the Arts and Playwrights Horizons Theater School with a BFA in acting and stage directing.
 She began her career playing a twelve-year-old boy opposite Martin Donovan in Hal Hartley’s Amateur (1994).
 In 2006, she wrote and starred in the one-woman show, StripSearch, about finding love and happiness with the help of a pole.

 In 2018, Adria wrote, directed and produced a short film, Pie starring herself, Chloe Lanier and Jessica Paré.
 In 2020, she partnered with Kristen Tracy, to launch the short-format series, Fetish, which she co-created, directed and produced.

 Personal life

 In 2006, Adria married restaurateur Claudio Blotta and the two opened four restaurants together.
 They divorced in 2022.